Heroes of Freeport

 Ships usually spot one another at the same time.
 However, there are exceptions.

 Near dawn or dusk, a ship nearer to the horizon with the rising or setting sun is spotted 2 miles before it spots a ship opposite the rising or setting sun.
-Ships oriented north-south at these times spot one another at the same distance.
+Ships oriented toward one another on a north-south line still spot one another at the same distance at these times.

 At night, a ship running without lanterns is spotted at half the listed distance.
-If there is no moon, the darkened ship is only spotted if the two ships get within pistol shot of each other.
+If there is no moon, the darkened ship is only spotted if the two ships get within pistol shot of one another.

 When one ship spots another but is not spotted in return, the aware vessel can automatically chase or flee successfully each phase until the other ship becomes aware of the opposition.